huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [ ] Learning Tower
 - [ ] Empire State Building

-#### On an episode of “Inside the Actors Studio”, Sean Penn was asked a question by what future star?
+#### On an episode of "Inside the Actors Studio", Sean Penn was asked a question by what future star?

 - [x] Matt Damon
-- [ ] Jermy Renner
+- [ ] Jeremy Renner
-- [ ] Empire State Building
+- [ ] Bradley Cooper

 #### What two Munchkinland groups welcome Dorothy in “The Wizard of Oz”?